-The Board of Directors has determined that the Group has three operating segments for internal management, reporting and decision-making purposes, namely dCELL, BioRinse and GBM-V.
+Subsequent to the operations of GBM-V being classified as discontinued operations, the Board of Directors has determined that the Group has two operating segments for internal management, reporting and decision-making purposes, namely dCELL and BioRinse.

 Central overheads, which primarily relate to operations of the Group function, are not allocated to an operating segment.